hoangvvo/benzene/docs/persisted/README.md

 }
 ```

 The query is huge and not efficient to be sent over the network.
 We solve this by enabling the server to identify the query with a `hash` or `id`, without having the client to send over the query.
+It can be done by something like below:

 ```js
 const queryMap = {